Rage and the Politics of Power

 https://www.wicked7.orghttps://www.youtube.com/watch?v=bSDa5gHthBY

 So the exercise this week is for each of us to consider the tactics in this wheel and recognize how we each use them to control ourselves internally.
-So for instance, take the one power and control tactic under “Undermine Leadership and Collective Action by Criminalizing Protest,” ask yourself, “How do I criminalize protest, within myself?”
-“How do I protest and how do I stifle the protest?” eg. One part of you says, “I’m feeling shame when you criticize me, and the other part of you says, ‘It is for your own good, and you would get nothing done if I did not force you to get things done.’
+So, for instance, take the one power and control tactic under “Undermine Leadership and Collective Action by Criminalizing Protest,” ask yourself, “How do I criminalize protest within myself?”
+“How do I protest and how do I stifle the protest?” e.g., One part of you says, “I’m feeling shame when you criticize me, and the other part of you says, ‘It is for your own good, and you would get nothing done if I did not force you to get things done.’

-Or let’s take another example, Ask yourself, “How do I foster my own economic dependency on other people?
+Or let’s take another example, ask yourself, “How do I foster my own economic dependency on other people?
 I ignore the budget ….
-I leave the money issues to my partner, I rationalize not working and earning money?
+I leave the money issues to my partner.
+I rationalize not working and earning money.
 I feel entitled to get handouts?”
 What is really going on internally with me that I keep refusing responsibility for my own independent financial success?”

-Ask yourself, “How do I distract myself from my emotions and responsibility with addiction, sports, technology, gambling drugs and porn?” - the government cannot do it to you unless you do it to yourself.
+Ask yourself, “How do I distract myself from my emotions and responsibility with addiction, sports, technology, gambling, drugs, and porn?” - the government cannot do it to you unless you do it to yourself.

-Now draw a Power and Control Wheel and put in the pie pieces the words “Racism, Fascism, Sexism, Ageism,Ableism, Extremism,” as well as other social problems like war, genocide, capital punishment, health control of things like abortion, immunizations and treatments people need, that are also expressions of power and control, and consider how this is alive and well in your own dynamic with yourself and see how it gets projected outwards on to others.
-You can do the same exercise with any number of other words ending in -isms - narcissism, alcoholism, anarchism, fanaticism croneyism - on and on.
-It is easy to see it outside of yourself but the projection must be pulled back in, if anything is to change in the world.
+Now draw a Power and Control Wheel and put in the pie pieces the words “Racism, Fascism, Sexism, Ageism, Ableism, Extremism,” as well as other social problems like war, genocide, capital punishment, health control of things like abortion, immunizations and treatments people need, that are also expressions of power and control, and consider how this is alive and well in your own dynamic with yourself and see how it gets projected outwards on to others.
+You can do the same exercise with any number of other words ending in -isms - narcissism, alcoholism, anarchism, fanaticism, croneyism - on and on.
+It is easy to see it outside of yourself, but the projection must be pulled back in if anything is to change in the world.

 So for instance, if Donald Trump were in therapy with me and I saw on the surface all of his power and control tactics, I would formulate a theory that deep under the water, in his unconscious, are all the feelings of shame, terror, pain and rage of a small child who had such intense emotions and intense needs as the result of horrendous abuse.
 He controls any knowledge of this with tactics of supreme control, dissociating, denying, and cutting off any recognition of these emotions and needs and using tactics on the surface to force others into meeting his every need, for value, love, attention, support, recognition by using tactics of extreme coercion - flattering those that meet the needs and destroying those that do not.
-He symbolically wreaks vengeance on his parents in the form of anyone that does not care about his feelings and needs.
+He symbolically wreaks vengeance on his parents in the form of anyone who does not care about his feelings and needs.

-(For an excellent psychological analysis of the mind of this kind of narcissism, Watch the movie, “The Forgiven,” about the making of a sociopath.
+(For an excellent psychological analysis of the mind of this kind of narcissism, watch the movie, “The Forgiven,” about the making of a sociopath.

 search for answers during the Truth and Reconciliation Commission and his meetings with the fictional character Piet Blomfeld.)

-There is a scene in the movie, where under severe provocation, Tutu responds from Paradigm One, with anger and attack.
+There is a scene in the movie where, under severe provocation, Tutu responds from Paradigm One with anger and attack.
 This scene is very powerful to see

 Lesson Four - Paradigm One in Detail - Personal Relationships